Lauren Elder: 1976 plane crash

-On April 26, 1976, Lauren decided to take up an offer to be the third passenger in a Cessna 182P, tail number N52855, on a trip from Oakland International Airport in Oakland, California to Furnace Creek Airport in Death Valley's Furnace Creek.
-The 36-year-old pilot had 213 flight hours (46 on type) experience and was not instrument rated.
+On April 26, 1976, Lauren Elder decided to take up an offer to be the third passenger in a Cessna 182P, tail number N52855, on a trip from Oakland International Airport in Oakland, California to Furnace Creek Airport in Death Valley's Furnace Creek.
+Dr. Jay M. Fuller, the 36-year-old pilot and Elder's boyfriend's coworker, had 213 flight hours (46 on type) experience and was not instrument rated.
 He probably flew east, up Bubbs Creek and sought but missed Kearsarge Pass (11709 ft) through the Sierra.
-Instead he flew southeast into Center Basin, the eastern side of which is ringed by three peaks over 13000 ft tall (Mt.
+Instead, he flew southeast into Center Basin, the eastern side which is ringed by three peaks over 13000 ft tall (Mt.
 Bradley at 13289 ft, Mt.
 Keith at 13977 ft, and Junction Peak at 13888 ft).
-Lauren Elder, sitting in the back seat and enjoying the view of mountains all round, turned forward to see a wall of granite moving towards them.
+Elder, sitting in the back seat and enjoying the view of mountains all round, turned forward to see a wall of granite moving towards them.
 When she woke up, she realized that they had crashed.
 The crumpled plane was lying on a precarious slope a few feet away from a ridge in California's Sierra Nevada at an elevation of 12460 ft, one-half mile south of Mt.
 Bradley.

-The pilot and one other passenger, sitting in the front of the airplane, survived the crash but died by the following morning.
+Fuller and his girlfriend, Jean Kathrine Noller, another passenger who had been sitting in the front of the airplane, initially survived the crash but both died by the following morning.
 The evening of the accident, Elder could see the lights of the Owens Valley below, but miles of wilderness, elevation and sheer, icy cliffs separated her from it.
 She was wearing nothing but a blouse, a wraparound skirt, and boots with two-inch heels.
 One of her arms was fractured.
-The morning following the accident, with both her companions dead and with no real possibility of rescue, Elder decided to climb down from the mountain to the valley below.
-At one point it was necessary to lower herself down a 100-foot-tall dry waterfall.
+The morning following the accident, with both Fuller and Noller deceased and no real possibility of rescue, Elder decided to climb down from the mountain to the valley below.
+At one point, it was necessary to lower herself down a 100-foot-tall dry waterfall.
 She suffered from hallucinations on the way because of lack of sleep and shock.
 Her descent took 36 hours.

 Finally, as Elder reached civilization, she had trouble finding help when she walked late that night into the town of Independence, California.
 People saw her disheveled appearance and were afraid; Charles Manson and his female followers had lived at the Barker Ranch in Inyo County, California seven years earlier and were arrested there in 1969 after the Tate—LaBianca murders, and members of the Manson Family had appeared at the preliminary hearing that took place in Independence before trial was transferred to Los Angeles.

 Lauren Elder wrote a book about the crash (with Shirley Streshinsky) entitled And I Alone Survived, which was later made into a TV movie with the same title, as well as a documentary aired by the Discovery Channel.